 False Cypress Tree Care

 False cypress trees are easy to maintain once established.
 Though each variety may have slightly different requirements, the overall care instructions are similar.
 False cypress trees enjoy full to partial sunshine and moist, well-draining, slightly acidic soils.
+(Be sure to seek out care instructions for your particular species of tree as well, to make sure you're providing it with the best growing conditions possible.)

 They are cold tolerant, but take note that intense cold can cause burns on the foliage.
 Established plants are also heat and drought-tolerant.
 This genus is resistant to deer, rabbits, and most diseases, but they can struggle with juniper blight, spruce mites, and root rot.